spxp/spxp-specs/SpxpProfileSpec-V03.md

 The clients exchange messages via the profile servers, which act as relay agents without being able to see the message content.
 This creates some extra challenges to prevent malicious use of this functionality.
 A profile can choose whether it wants to participate in connections or not.
-If a profile chooses to accept connection requests from other profiles, it publishes a `connect` object as part of the profile root document.
+If a profile chooses to accept connection requests from other profiles, it publishes a `connect` object ([16.2](162-connect-object-in-profile-root)) as part of the profile root document.
 This object contains the information required by other profiles to craft a connection request message and send it to the profile server.

 ### 16.1 Connection Process
 The connection process between two profiles controlled by “Alice” and “Bob” is as follows:
-1. Alice creates a new [reader key](#134-reader-keys) and optionally an [authorized signing key](#92-authorized-signing-keys) for Bob as well as a random _connection establishment ID_ and an _ephemeral connection establishment key_.
+1. Alice creates a new [reader key](#134-reader-keys) and optionally an [authorized signing key](#92-authorized-signing-keys) (certificate) for Bob as well as a random _connection establishment ID_ and an _ephemeral connection establishment key_.
 2. Alice creates a connection package for Bob containing this reader key and certificate.
 She then encrypts this package with the _ephemeral connection establishment key_
 3. Alice prepares her profile server to establish the connection on her behalf and deposits the connection package for Bob on her own profile server.
-4. Alice creates a connection request message, encrypts it with Bob's public connection key and sends it to Bob's profile server.
+4. Alice creates a connection request message, encrypts it with Bob's public connection key ([16.2](162-connect-object-in-profile-root)) and sends it to Bob's profile server.
 This message contains the _connection establishment ID_ and an _ephemeral connection establishment key_.
 5. Next time when Bob checks his own profile server for **control messages**, he receives this encrypted connection request